Sufian-Abu/ai-data-chat/README.md

 - No dashboard builder or saved reports
 - No direct LLM → database access
 - No attempt to replace BI tools
+- No production-grade PII governance (only basic “accident prevention”)

 ---